zicht/z/res/doc/roadmap.md

     Note that objects are not yet supported in 1.0, so that will be a side effect.

-    > *This will probably utility the PropertyPath component of Symfony 2.2.
+    > *This will possibly utilize the PropertyPath component of Symfony 2.2.
 So Z will upgrade to run on the 2.2 branch*

  +  `$(env.root)` and such will be replaced by `$(env:root)`, which is syntactical sugar for `$(env.$env.root)`.
 This eliminates the `select('env')` call in the setup of the commands.
 This way, other dynamic configuration can be used